- In Gartner’s 2016 Magic Quadrant, SAS has been ranked the best in terms of ‘ability to execute’ the 10th year in a row.

 3. Books, Tutorials, Videos – Explore Them All

 There are tons of free resources available over the internet for looking to learn SAS.

 For practice, visit developer hubs like GitHub.
-Benchmark your creations against sample code shared by SAS learners around the world.
-‘The Little SAS Book’ is another good resource for SAS learners.
+Benchmark your creations against sample code-shared by SAS learners around the world.
+‘The Little SAS Book’ is another useful resource for SAS learners.

-Simplilearn’s online library has a great collection of articles and resources on SAS and related topics.
-Visit the blog here to explore.
+Simplilearn’s online library has a vast collection of articles and resources on SAS and related topics.
+Visit the blog to explore.

 Once you have a sound understanding of the basics, it’s time to explore advanced topics.
 While freely-available resources will help you get started with SAS, formal training is indispensable for those looking to build a career in the field.
 SAS certification courses include hands-on practice with live industry projects and give you the experience you need to enter the industry.

 Inferential statistics, logistic regression, clustering and segmentation, decision trees, PROC IML, PROC SQL are all powerful techniques that lie within the ambit of SAS, and there is no better way to gain a working knowledge of these tools than to enroll in a SAS certification training program.